Ionic Vue

 cd appName

-2. Install the Alan SDK Cordova component:
+2. Install the Alan AI SDK Cordova component:

 Terminal